ewoodhead/npa-hierarchy/README.md

  (#<A1|1 A1|2> .
 0.25) (#<A1|1 B1|1> .
 0.4268) (#<A1|1 B1|2> .
 0.4268)
  (#<A1|2 B1|1> .
 0.4268) (#<A1|2 B1|2> .
 0.07322) (#<B1|1 B1|2> .
 0.25))
  ```
 This behaviour is disabled by default because the list of expectation values
-rapidly gets very long for large problems; the npa-hierarchy only returns
+rapidly gets very long for large problems.

-this information if you explicitly request it.
-The library includes two
-helper functions, `print-expectation-values` and `write-expectation-values`,
+npa-hierarchy also includes two functions, `print-expectation-values` and
-that can print out the expectation values in a nicer format.
-The first one,
+`write-expectation-values`, that can print out the expectation values in a
-`print-expectation-values`, simply prints the expectation values to standard
+nicer format.
+The first one, `print-expectation-values`, simply prints the
-output:
+expectation values to standard output:
 ```
 NPA-USER> (multiple-value-bind (primal dual status exp-values)
               (solve-problem